Memorial Day: A Veteran's Perspective

 Bill Newell at Breakfast at Hotel in Marshalltown, Iowa

-Bill Newell top row 4th person from the right.
+Bill Newell top row 4th person from the left.

 Picture taken with Susan McMahan sister of Cpl Charles McMahan.

-Bill Newell is on top row 4th person from the left.
+Bill Newell is on top row 4th person from the right.

 Picture taken in Marshalltown, Iowa.